Master’s in Social Work Online

 Practice-informed research and research-informed practice

-Engaging, assessing, intervening and evaluating practice with individuals, groups or organizations
+Assessing, evaluating and intervening with individuals, groups or organizations

-Diverse human experiences can help shape underserved populations that may include abuse, addiction, oppression, marginalization, alienation, racism, socioeconomic disadvantages and other hardships such as disability, addiction, trauma and mental illness.
+Diverse human experiences can significantly impact underserved populations, often including issues such as abuse, addiction, oppression, marginalization, alienation, racism, socioeconomic disadvantages and hardships like disability, trauma and mental illness.

-Social workers help support those who suffer from issues such as these, while battling inequalities and injustices that individuals face.
-This is a role for pursuing social justice and driving reform, as well as providing therapy, counseling, case and clinical management services, and other resources to help meet the needs of others.
+Social workers help support those affected by these challenges while actively working to combat the inequalities and injustices that individuals face.
+Their responsibilities include advocating for justice, driving reform and providing therapy, counseling, case management and clinical management to meet the needs of the people they serve.

 Graduates with a master’s degree in social work may work directly with clients or participate in program development or human services management.